Conducting early phase oncology clinical trials: key considerations

 Studies that evaluate patient understanding of their involvement in clinical research find that 30% of patients do not understand that they may not directly benefit from taking part in a given clinical trial.
 This highlights the ethical need to ensure that patients are fully informed about the potential risks and benefits of taking part in clinical research.

-Not only does this require regulatory procedures and documentation, there is also a responsibility for researchers to ensure that the patient is fully informed, and given the opportunity to ask questions about the trial.
+Not only does this require regulatory procedures and documentation, but there is also a responsibility for researchers to ensure that the patient is fully informed and given the opportunity to ask questions about the trial.

 This is particularly important in oncology research as many patients with advanced cancer may consider a clinical trial as their only remaining treatment option.